headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 the uber JAR would have to be rebuilt.

 The Kickstarter provides a method to start Sling using a new application packaging/assembly approach known as the _Feature Model_.
-By default, the Kickstarter is configured with a minimum set of feature definitions to allow for a light weight Sling instance (~3MB).
+By default, the Kickstarter is configured with a minimum set of feature definitions to produce a lightweight Sling application.
 If additional customizations to your Sling application are required, simply define additional features based on your requirements.
 Any additional features will then be pulled from a Maven repository.

 ### How does the Kickstarter work